manudragon333/qdb/Angular.md

 # Advantages and dis-advantages of Angular

-# why do you use typescript in Angular development
+# Why do you use typescript in Angular development

 # Whats is difference b/w TS and JS